Funeral Sentences and Music for the Funeral of Queen Mary: History

-Queen Mary II died on 28 December 1694, but her funeral in Westminster Abbey was not until 5 March 1695.
+The funeral of Queen Mary II (30 April 1662 – 28 December 1694) in Westminster Abbey was not until 5 March 1695.
 Purcell composed a setting of the sixth of the seven sentences of the Anglican Burial Service ("Thou Knowest Lord", Z. 58C) for the occasion, together with the March and Canzona, Z. 780.
 It is believed these were performed with settings of the other six sentences by the Elizabethan composer Thomas Morley.
 Purcell had much earlier composed settings of three of the Burial Service sentences, including two different ones of "Thou Knowest Lord".
 The earlier settings are contained in autograph score, but there is no autograph of the 1695 music.
 Later in 1695 Purcell reused the March and Canzona as part of the incidental music for Thomas Shadwell's play The Libertine.

 When William Croft was commissioned to write another setting for the burial service, he freely admitted that he had imitated Purcell's style "as near as I could".
 Croft preserved the whole of Purcell's "Thou knowest, Lord" within his new work, stating that "The reason why I did not compose that verse anew (so as to render the whole service entirely of my own composition) is obvious to every Artist".
 Croft's funeral sentences, and therefore Purcell's along with it, have been sung at nearly every royal and state funeral in England over the last three centuries.